 Oh, where to begin.
 From the conversation about a Royale with Cheese, to the apartment shootout, to the dance at Jack Rabbit Slims, the mysterious glowing briefcase, the wallet with ‘bad motherfucker’ on it.
 Pulp Fiction has its own version of cool that the world accepted with no hesitation whatsoever.

 From the non-linear storyline to characters like Vincent Vega, Jules Winnfield, Mia Wallace, Marsellus Wallace and Butch Coolidge, 25 years on, Pulp Fiction is still an integral part of pop culture.
 There was no other option to take top spot.
 Tarantino has confirmed that his next film will be his last film.
 We can hope that the acclaimed filmmaker would leave the industry with a memorable swan song.
 But for now, Pulp Fiction will be his best, and undoubtedly one of the greatest American movies ever made.

 There we are!
-That’s my ranking of the best Tarantino movies.
-So do we have any new Quentin Tarantino movies coming up?
-When asked at the Rome Film Festival last year, Tarantino said he has “no idea” what his next film will be.
+That’s my ranking of all Quentin Tarantino movies.
+So do we have any new Tarantino movies coming up?
+When asked at the Rome Film Festival last year, he responded he has “no idea” what his next film will be.
 Could it be “Kill Bill 3”?
 “Why not?”
 He also talked about working on a comedy Western at the fest.
 The idea behind ending his directorial career with ten films is fascinating.
 Tarantino is of the opinion that a director’s quality gets worse with time.
 So he’d rather retire when he is at the top of his game.
 Of course, Tarantino may go beyond the idea of a 10-movie legacy.
 Whatever he chooses, there’s no denying that he’s one of the most unique filmmakers in cinematic history who’s chosen to go beyond the conventional.
 What is your favourite Tarantino movie?